 Students are part of an important academic community, and we believe that meaningful student participation in academic life includes having a say and being heard on any and every issue that affects you.

-Departmental Reps coordinate student representation at a departmental level.
-Department Reps attend departmental meetings, conduct research, write reports, and ensure that students’ voices are heard at every level of College decision making.
+DSC's coordinate student representation at a departmental level.
+DSC's attend departmental meetings, write reports, and ensure that students’ voices are heard at every level of College decision making.
 The Students' Union and the College provides training in research, report writing, meeting procedure, and organising.
-Department Reps are also awarded a bursary of £700 per year.
-Accessibility and Inclusion Reps are specialised Department Reps who represents all students with disabilities or access needs in their department.
+They are also awarded a bursary of £700 per year.

-Sophie was a Department Rep for the Sociology Department.
+Sophie was a DSC for the Sociology Department for 2019/20.
 Read about her experience in the role here.

 Programme Reps are the core of the union’s representation structure.
 A Programme Rep is a student who has been elected by their peers in their programme to communicate the views of their cohort to the College and the SU.
 As a student, they're your first point of contact for bringing your views forward with staff on your programme or department.